jackspirou/clientjs/README.md

 **Device information and digital fingerprinting written in *pure JavaScript*.**

-ClientJS is a JavaScript library that makes digital fingerprinting easy.
-It is also designed for the client data points used in generating the fingerprint to be accessible.
+ClientJS is a JavaScript library that makes digital fingerprinting easy, while also exposing all the browser data points used in generating fingerprints.

 If you want to fingerprint the browser of your users, you ***probably*** also want to record other information, such as screen resolution, operating system, browser type, device type, and more.